 Employment verification is an important part of the hiring process for both employers and employees.

 There are several ways to get employment verification in the United States.
 The most common way is through an employer’s human resources department.
-The HR department can provide a letter or form verifying that the employee worked for the company and specifying the dates of employment.
+The HR department can provide an employment verification letter or form that verifies employment, specifying the job duties and dates of employment.

 Employees need to provide proof of employment to landlords, banks, and other institutions, while employers need to confirm an employee’s work history and eligibility to work in the United States.